How to Start Seeds in Paper Pots

-I am fond of using the paper seed pot maker.
+I am fond of using the paper pot maker.
 It is durable and water resistant, so we can use them outside in the garden classroom.
 These paper pot makers are tough enough to be dropped in the spring garden, wiped up or rinsed off, and used for decades to come.
-You can purchase them on amazon here, or if you are a west coaster, you can buy them from Westcoast seeds here.
+You can purchase them on Amazon here, or if you are a West Coaster, you can buy them from Westcoast Seeds here.

 - Prepare strips of paper about 10 cm wide and about 25- 30 cm long (these are estimates, and they do not need to be exact)